Write A Short Note On Laterite Soil

 Origin of the word and it’s meaning

-Laterite soil is reddish to yellow in colour with a lower content of potassium, phosphorus, nitrogen, lime, and magnesia with 90 to 100% of aluminium, iron, titanium, & manganese oxides.
+Laterite soil is reddish to yellow in color with a lower content of potassium, phosphorus, nitrogen, lime, and magnesia with 90 to 100% of aluminium, iron, titanium, & manganese oxides.

 Laterite soil is formed under conditions of heavy rainfall with alternate wet and dry periods, and high temperature which leads to leaching of soil, leaving only oxides of aluminium and iron.
 The lacks fertility because of the lower base-exchanging capacity and a lower content of phosphorus, nitrogen, and potassium.